VAT Number Verification: How to Find and Verify a Tax Identification Number in the Czech Republic and Abroad

 • We have specialists for every field of law.

-If you are trading with partners in the European Union, TIN verification is an absolute must.
-This is done through the VIES (VAT Information Exchange System), a single European register managed by the European Commission.
-It allows you to check in a few minutes whether your business partner is actually registered for VAT and whether his tax identification number (VAT ID) matches the data in the national registers.
+If you do business with partners in the European Union, verifying VAT numbers is an absolute necessity.
+The VIES (VAT Information Exchange System) is used for this purpose— a unified European registry managed by the European Commission.
+Thanks to this system, you can verify within minutes whether your business partner is actually registered as a VAT payer and whether their tax identification number (VAT ID) matches the data in national registries.

-VIES connects the databases of all EU Member States, so it is a kind of “common search engine” for VAT payers.
-Its great advantage is that you do not have to go through the individual national registers – you just have to enter the data in one place and the system will connect you to the database of the relevant country.
+VIES links the databases of all EU member states, making it a sort of “common search engine” for data on VAT payers.
+Its major advantage is that you don’t have to search through individual national registries—simply enter the data in one place, and the system will connect you to the relevant country’s database.

-The check is therefore quick and free, but it is important to know that VIES is not a separate register.
-It only receives data from national administrators, which means that sometimes data may be temporarily unavailable if a country has a technical failure.
+The check is therefore quick and free, but it is important to know that VIES is not a standalone registry.
+It merely retrieves data from national authorities, which means that information may occasionally be temporarily unavailable if a country experiences a technical outage.

 Step-by-step verification procedure:

-1. Open the European Commission website, specifically the section dedicated to VIES.
+1. Open the European Commission’s website, specifically the section dedicated to the VIES system.

-2. In the drop-down menu, select the country in which your trading partner is established.
+2. In the drop-down menu, select the country where your business partner is based.

-3. Enter their VAT number (without the two-letter country code) in the form.
+3. Enter their VAT number (without the two-letter country code) into the form.

-4. Submit your query and wait for the verification result.
+4. Submit the query and wait for the verification result.

 The system will show you within a few seconds whether the number is valid.
-In some cases, it will also add basic information about the entity (for example, the company name and registered office address).
+In some cases, it will also provide basic information about the entity (such as the company name and registered address).

-If the VIES system shows that the VAT number is not valid, this does not always mean fraud.
+If the VIES system indicates that the VAT number is invalid, this does not always mean fraud.
 Sometimes it is a technical error or a delay in updating the databases.
-In such a case, it is a good idea to try to verify the number again later or to check the number directly with the national VAT register of the particular country, or to ask for official confirmation from the business partner.
+In such a case, it is a good idea to try verifying the number again later, check it directly in the national VAT payer registry of the specific country, or request official confirmation from your business partner.

 Why verification via VIES is important

-If you issue an invoice to a foreign partner and include an invalid VAT number, the tax authorities may consider the transaction to be incorrectly reported.
+If you issue an invoice to a foreign partner and include an invalid VAT number on it, the tax authority may consider the transaction to be incorrectly reported.
 This has serious consequences:

-• you cannot claim VAT exemption on supplies of goods or services to another Member State,
+• you cannot claim VAT exemption for supplies of goods or services to another member state,

-• you risk being charged VAT in the Czech Republic,
+• you risk being assessed additional VAT in the Czech Republic,

-• penalties or fines from the tax office may follow.
+• and you may also face penalties or fines from the tax office.

-Verifying your VAT number via VIES is therefore not just a formality, but an essential step to avoid problems during tax control.
+Verifying the VAT ID via VIES is therefore not just a formality, but a crucial step in avoiding problems during a tax audit.

 Tip for article

-Tip: Should you pay VAT for an unreliable payer?
-We advise you how to defend yourself.
+Tip: Do you have to pay VAT on behalf of an unreliable taxpayer?
+We’ll show you how to protect yourself.

-In Slovakia, the tax identification number (TIN) has a slightly different role than in the Czech Republic.
-The format is ten digits and the first two digits indicate the type of entity – for example, “10” indicates natural persons ,“20” legal entities and “40” foreign companies registered in Slovakia.
-It is also important that the Slovak VAT number never starts with the prefix “SK”.
-This appears only with the VAT number, which is always different from the VAT number and is used to identify businesses when making VAT payments.
+In Slovakia, the tax identification number (TIN) serves a slightly different purpose than it does here in the Czech Republic.
+It is used exclusively for income tax purposes and not for VAT.
+The format consists of ten digits, and the first two digits indicate the type of entity—for example, “10” denotes individuals, “20” denotes legal entities, and “40” denotes foreign companies registered in Slovakia.
+It is also important to note that a Slovak DIČ never begins with the prefix “SK.”
+That prefix appears only in the VAT ID, which is always different from the DIČ and is used to identify businesses for VAT payments.

-Therefore, if you ask for the VAT number of a Slovak business partner, you will get a number that relates to income tax.
-However, if you need to find out whether the entity is a VAT payer, you need to ask for its VAT number.
+So, if you ask a Slovak business partner for their tax ID number, you will receive a number that relates to income tax.
+However , if you need to determine whether the entity is a VAT payer, you must request their VAT ID number.
 This can then be verified through the European VIES system.

-Although each EU country uses its own tax identification system, the format of the VAT number can vary considerably.
-For example, in Denmark it consists of several pairs of numbers, in Italy it is 11 digits and may include additional information about the company’s registered office.
-However, the common element for all countries is always a two-letter country code preceding the numeric code.
-The uniform VIES system is used to verify the validity of the VAT number within the EU .
+While each EU country uses its own tax identification system, the format of the VAT ID can vary significantly.
+For example, in Denmark it consists of several pairs of numbers, while in Italy it is an 11-digit number and may also include additional information about the company’s registered office.
+However, a common element for all countries is always the two-letter country code that precedes the numerical code.
+The unified VIES system is used to verify the validity of VAT numbers within the EU .

-If you are trading with partners from outside the EU, the situation is more complicated.
-There is no single international register, so you have to search directly in the country’s databases.
-This is usually the national taxpayer register, where you can find the equivalent of our VAT number.
-However, the problem is the language barrier, as not all registers have an English version, so sometimes you cannot do without the help of a translator or native speaker.
+If you do business with partners from countries outside the European Union, the situation is more complicated.
+There is no single international registry, so you must search directly in the databases of the respective country.
+This is usually a national tax payer registry, where you’ll find the equivalent of our VAT ID.
+The problem, however, is often the language barrier—not all registries have an English version, so you may sometimes need the help of a translator or a native speaker.

 Tip for article

-Tip: The VAT deduction is a key tool for entrepreneurs and companies to avoid burdening their business with a tax that should be passed on to the end consumer.
-Do you know when you can claim it and what the catches are?
+Tip: VAT deduction is a key tool for entrepreneurs and businesses to avoid burdening their operations with taxes that are ultimately passed on to the end consumer.
+Do you know when you can claim it and what the pitfalls are?

 Summary

-The tax identification number (TIN) is a key piece of information for every entrepreneur and company, as it serves to uniquely identify them to the tax administration and is essential for the correct issuance of invoices and the application of VAT.
-In the Czech Republic, the TIN is derived from the corporate ID number or the birth number of individuals and can be obtained through the VAT register, the ARES system or the trade register.
-Within the EU, the VIES system is used to verify the VAT number, linking the databases of the Member States and verifying in an instant whether an entity is actually registered for VAT, which is particularly important for VAT exemption in cross-border transactions.
-In Slovakia, the VAT number is used only for income tax, while a separate VAT number is used for VAT, and similar differences exist in other EU countries.
-If you are trading outside the EU, you need to search the national databases of each country.
+The Tax Identification Number (TIN) is a key piece of information for every entrepreneur and business, as it serves to uniquely identify them to the tax authorities and is essential for properly issuing invoices and claiming VAT.
+In the Czech Republic, the VAT ID is derived from the Company ID (IČO) for legal entities or the birth number for individuals, and it can be verified through the VAT payer registry, the ARES system, or the Trade License Registry.
+Within the EU, the VIES system is used to verify VAT IDs; it links the databases of member states and instantly verifies whether an entity is actually registered for VAT, which is particularly important for VAT exemptions on cross-border transactions.
+In Slovakia, the VAT ID is used only for income tax, while a separate VAT ID is used for VAT, and similar differences exist in other EU countries as well.
+If you do business outside the EU, you must search the national databases of individual countries.

 Frequently Asked Questions

-Where can I find the VAT number of a natural person?
+Where can I find a natural person's tax ID number?

-What is a VAT ID and how does it differ from a VAT number?
+What is a VAT ID, and how does it differ from a tax ID number?

-How do I verify my VAT number in the VIES system?
+How do I verify a VAT number in the VIES system?

 Share article